metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ### Choosing between a dropdown or autocomplete for your filter

-As of Metabase 0.29, we've greatly improved how filtering works with fields that have lots of values.
+Picking selections for a filter with lots of options is easier than ever before.
 If the field you're using for a filter has more than 100 unique values, you'll now automatically see a search box with autocomplete suggestions.

 ![Autocomplete](images/dashboard-filters/autocomplete.png)

-Fields with fewer than 100 distinct values will have a filterable list of options.
+Fields with fewer than 100 distinct values will have display a list of all the options.

 ![List](images/dashboard-filters/list.png)